 Please note, you must remember to renew your photocard driving licence when the extension is due to end.
 You can find more information here.

 Yes, customers who have EU breakdown cover as part of their policy still enjoy the benefits of that cover.
-The speed of breakdown and recovery services may vary due to localised restrictions related to COVID-19.
 Please check restrictions that may affect your journey before you travel.

 If you have not been able to benefit from your EU breakdown cover because of restrictions related to COVID-19, please get in touch to discuss your options.
 If you purchased your policy using a broker, you should contact your broker.
 If you bought directly with Ageas, please call us on 0345 165 0570.
 Lines are open Mon to Fri 8:30am - 8:00pm and Saturday 8:30am - 4:00pm.

-Remember, you currently need to take a few additional steps if you intend to drive outside of the UK.
+Remember, you may need to take a few additional steps if you intend to drive outside of the UK.
 Please click here for more information.